Delta Theory of Anderson Modules I: Differential Characters: Introduction

-{\bf Acknowledgements.} The paper has greatly benefitted from enlightening discussions that took place between Jim Borger and the second author.
+{\bf Acknowledgements.} We wish to thank the anonymous referee for carefully reading our article and for the suggestions which led to deeper clarifications and enrichment of this paper.
+The paper has greatly benefitted from enlightening discussions that took place between Jim Borger and the second author.
 The second author was partially supported by the SERB grant SRG/2020/002248.